KiraIsHere/Discord.JS-Bots/README.md

     I don't have to escape " or ',
     I can use template litlerals whenever I want.

-2. I use my own "framework"
+2. I use my own command handler
-    It lets me share commands and events between my bots so I don't have any duplicated code to update.
+    It lets me share commands and events between my bots so I don't have as much duplicated code to update.

 3. I use `__` directory names
     I do this to keep folders in the right order in my editor.